Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Abstract

 \section{Abstract}

-\footnote{\textbf{Preprint}}Continuous, adaptive learning -- the ability to adapt to the environment and improve performance -- is a hallmark of both natural and artificial intelligence.
-Biological organisms excel in acquiring, transferring, and retaining knowledge while adapting to dynamic environments, making them a rich source of inspiration for artificial neural networks (ANNs).
-This study explores how neuromodulation, a fundamental feature of biological learning systems, can help address challenges such as catastrophic forgetting and enhance the robustness of ANNs in continuous learning scenarios.
+Continuous, adaptive learning, the ability to adapt to the environment and keep improving performance, is a hallmark of natural intelligence.
+Biological organisms excel in acquiring, transferring, and retaining knowledge while adapting to volatile environments, making them a source of inspiration for artificial neural networks (ANNs).
+This study explores how neuromodulation, a building block of learning in biological systems, can help address catastrophic forgetting and enhance the robustness of ANNs in continual learning.
 Driven by neuromodulators including dopamine (DA), acetylcholine (ACh), serotonin (5-HT) and noradrenaline (NA), neuromodulatory processes in the brain operate at multiple scales, facilitating dynamic responses to environmental changes through mechanisms ranging from local synaptic plasticity to global network-wide adaptability.
-Importantly, the relationship between neuromodulators, and their interplay in the modulation of sensory and cognitive processes are more complex than expected, demonstrating a “many-to-one” neuromodulator-to-task mapping.
-To inspire the design of novel neuromodulation-aware learning rules, we highlight (i) how multi-neuromodulatory interactions enrich single-neuromodulator-driven learning, (ii) the impact of neuromodulators across multiple spatial and temporal scales, and correspondingly, (iii) strategies for approximating and integrating neuromodulated learning processes in ANNs.
-To illustrate these principles, we present a case study to demonstrate how neuromodulation-inspired mechanisms, such as DA-driven reward processing and NA-based cognitive flexibility, can enhance ANN performance in a Go/No-Go task.
-By integrating multi-scale neuromodulation, we aim to bridge the gap between biological learning and artificial systems, paving the way for ANNs with greater flexibility, robustness, and adaptability.
+Importantly, the relationship between neuromodulators and their interplay in modulating sensory and cognitive processes is more complex than previously expected, demonstrating a “many-to-one” neuromodulator-to-task mapping.
+To inspire neuromodulation-aware learning rules, we highlight (i) how multi-neuromodulatory interactions enrich single-neuromodulator-driven learning, (ii) the impact of neuromodulators across multiple spatio-temporal scales, and correspondingly, (iii) strategies for approximating and integrating neuromodulated learning processes in ANNs.
+To illustrate these principles, we present a conceptual study to showcase how neuromodulation-inspired mechanisms, such as DA-driven reward processing and NA-based cognitive flexibility, can enhance ANN performance in a Go/No-Go task.
+Though multi-scale neuromodulation, we aim to bridge the gap between biological and artificial learning, paving the way for ANNs with greater flexibility, robustness, and adaptability.